Poom1133/Coupon/README.md

 it will show the popup to config.
 - remove used coupon

-# Note
+# Guide

-- all item in the store is 200 to make it easy to check calculate.
-- too edit coupons and items data use data.dart in folder lib
+- open the application file
+- select the json data file (example 'data.json' in root project)
+- select the discount campaign and See how it work!!!

+  **JSON files have rules for each variable.
+Please follow the rules in the data model; otherwise, the data will not be imported.

 # Price calculate
   Coupon > On Top > Seasonal/Point
   ```
   final price = total - coupon > total_remain - ontop > total_remain - Seasonal/Point
   ```
 # Data model
-for data model I use in the project, you can see json form in data.dart
+for data model I use in the project, you can see json form in data.json
 ## Discount
 ```dart
 class DiscountModel {